Dang-Hoang-Tung/BigData-MerizoSearch/README.md

 This repository contains the solution to the coursework for module COMP0235 Engineering for Data Analysis 1 (2024/2025).

-## Configured Machines
+## Current State

-This repository contains the tfstate file
+This repository contains the tfstate file of the current setup.
+In order to run the pipeline on the configured cluster, simply clone this repository.

+To deploy a new cluster, clone this repository and delete the `terraform.tfstate` and `terraform.tfstate.backup` files in the

 ## Directory Structure